Learn how to use a URL to access and display a feature layer in a map.

 class, double-click the namespace name (View Model Display

-) to highlight it, right-click and choose Rename....A Map - Rename the namespace
+) to select it, and then right-click and choose Rename....A Map - Provide the new name for the namespace.

 -